tytydraco/yessleep/out/The_Shadows_Over_Lily.md

 I really didn't believe I would see anything that night.
 I had to force myself to think that maybe what I saw was born of the liquor, and was not real.

 I kept sweeping my eyes back and forth between the window and my alarm clock.
 The time had just jumped from 4:07 to 4:08 a.m.

-My eyes slowly went back to my window, and I was struck by the sight of my daughter's mangled shadow.
+My eyes slowly went back to the window, and I was struck by the sight of my daughter's mangled shadow.

 She had appeared inches away from the window.
 Her blackened energy lingering just behind the curtain once again.
 I had left it slightly cracked, and where the shadow ended at the opening, I finally saw her again.
 My Lily.